"He always stood up for the underdog," Assange's stepfather says

 Daniel Domscheit-Berg, a longtime volunteer and spokesman for WikiLeaks who quit his job last year, told CNN that Assange’s personality was distracting from the group’s original mission: to publish small leaks, not just huge, splashy ones like the Afghan War Diary.

 “It is my role to be the lightning rod,” Assange said.
 “That is a difficult role.
 On the other hand, I get undue credit.”

-"I'm concerned it's gotten too big and the forces that he's challenging are too big," Christine Assange told the Herald Sun.
+“I’m concerned it’s gotten too big and the forces that he’s challenging are too big,” she said.

-CNN's Mia Aquino, Atika Shubert, Ashley Fantz, Moni Basu and Paul Armstrong contributed to this report.
+CNN’s Moni Basu, Mia Aquino, Atika Shubert, Ashley Fantz, Paul Armstrong, Nick Thompson, and Josh Levs contributed to this report.